sithu-aung/sithu-aung.github.io/Best-Practices.md

 ### Interface Segregation

+   - Clients should not be forced to depend upon interfaces that they do not use.
    - Never force the client to depend on methods it doesn't use

      Example : Split the Employee class into smaller classes with specific interfaces.

 ### Dependency Inversion

+   - Depend upon abstractions, [not] concretions.
    - High Level Modules should not depend on low-level Modules - both should depend on Abstractions

      Example : Like a socket in a house , plug in all devices and no need to care how electricity is provided.